 Applications for registration are open for a maximum of two years from the date they are received by the College.
 Most applicants are able to complete the application process and become registered with the College in less than one year.

 Applications for registration are valid for a maximum of two years (24 months) from the date the application is received by the College.
 The two-year application period automatically ends when you have successfully completed the requirements for registration.
 The two-year timeline is provided only to give applicants adequate time to complete the registration requirements, not to allow successful applicants to delay the date they register.
 It is important to note that, regardless of the two-year application period, the Ontario Optometric Jurisprudence Examination must be successfully completed within 12 months of applying for registration.

 A notarized copy of a document or photograph is one that has been reviewed by a Notary Public who has stamped the copy or photograph with his/her seal and then signed and dated it.
 A notarized copy is a legal copy of your original document.

-A Certificate of Standing/letter of good standing may be submitted at any time during the application process, unless the applicant is applying under labour mobility provisions, in which case it must be submitted either with the application or shortly thereafter.
+Applicants who are registered to practise in another Canadian jurisdiction must submit a Certificate of Standing/letter of good standing.
+It may be submitted at any time during the application process, unless the applicant is applying under labour mobility provisions, in which case it must be submitted either with the application or shortly thereafter.
 However, it must be dated within six months of the applicant becoming registered.
 If you take more than six months to become registered after submitting a Certificate of Standing/letter of good standing, an updated Certificate of Standing/letter of good standing will be required to complete your application.